fbpx

 Highlights

-• Witness a unique ‘performance’ of the flag ceremony at India and Pakistan's Wagah border – a daily practice conducted since 1959, drawing crowds for its unconventional and ostentatious practices.
+• Observe a unique ‘performance’ of the flag ceremony at India and Pakistan's Wagah border – a daily practice conducted since 1959, drawing crowds for its unconventional ritual.

-• Learn about Sikhism on an included visit to the one of most sacred monuments of the faith – the luminous Golden Temple in Amritsar.
+• Learn about Sikhism on an included visit to one of its most sacred monuments – the luminous Golden Temple in Amritsar.

-• Breeze through the self-proclaimed ‘Yoga Capital of the World’ in Rishikesh, walking along the holy Ganges, and explore the crumbling beauty and famous mural-lined walls of the Chaurasi Kutia ashram.
+• Unwind in the self-proclaimed ‘Yoga Capital of the World’ – Rishikesh.
+Walk along the holy Ganges and explore the famous mural-lined walls of the Chaurasi Kutia ashram.

 Itinerary